-If you have been charged with driving under the influence in VA for the first-time, your driver’s license was suspended for a year, and you are thinking about requesting a restricted driver’s license, we have good news about expanding your restricted license options in VA.
+If you have been charged with driving under the influence in Virginia for the first-time, your driver’s license was suspended for a year, and you are thinking about requesting a restricted driver’s license, we have good news about expanding your restricted license options in VA.

 Virginia’s law on restricted driver’s licenses changed on July 1, 2020.
 The VA code § 18.2-270.1 that deals with ignition interlock devices and restricted licenses after a DUI conviction was recently amended, and the change will give DUI offenders more options.
-If you are eligible for a restricted license, with the new law change, you may be allowed to request an “any purpose” restricted license.
+If you are eligible for a Virginia restricted license, with the new law change, you may be allowed to request an “any purpose” restricted license.
 Read on to learn what this means.

 Eligibility for a Restricted License in VA

 In the past, if you are a convicted first-time DUI offender, your driver’s license would be suspended for one year.
 During the suspension period, you could request a “restricted license” that would allow you to drive your